-Paying an additional $10,000 for coaching services may strain your budget if you're already planning to spend thousands of dollars to cover tuition, fees, and other costs of attendance.
-On the other hand, spending $1,000 for college coaching may be within your budget.
+Paying an additional $10,000 for coaching services may strain your budget if you're already planning to spend tens of thousands of dollars to cover tuition, fees, and other costs of attendance.
+On the other hand, spending $850 for college coaching may be more within your budget.

 Is Hiring a College Coach Worth It?

 The value of a college coach depends largely on your student's goals and what you expect the result of coaching to be.

 College coaches don't guarantee that your student will be admitted to their dream school, so you're taking a gamble in paying for their services.
 Many factors can influence whether a student is admitted to a prestigious or highly competitive school, including:

 - Academic record